ctrlspcmac/tech_exam/README.md

 ============================= Download Data Source =========================================

-DB.JSON : refer to email link
+DB.JSON : please refer to email link
 	note : make sure download DB.JSON and put it to folder where json-server is installed. for installed in global, can put any desired folder